Roel4811/flask-in-docker/README.md

 ## Ex.
 1 Finish the people API
-In the function descriptions (of `api/people.py`) is described what it should do.
+In the function descriptions (in `api/people.py`) is described what it should do.
 Your job to make sure it does!

 Hints:
 - Try to use build-in python functions where you can.